 I personally like a fluorescent diamond.
 It is kind of extra cool “glowing in the black light” feature you get with diamond.
 I always advise consulting experts, gemologist or gem labs before making any purchase.
 Especially when you set your mind to buy “very strong/strong” fluorescent diamond.

 Never buy blind, physically see the diamond before paying.
 Ask experts for help, your strong fluorescent diamond might look cloudy.

-At the end, fluorescence is moreover to individual tastes and not good or bad.
+In the end, fluorescence is moreover to individual tastes and not good or bad.

 Make your decision wisely.

 I recommend you to check Brian Gavin’s Blue collection.
-They have largest choices for the fluorescent diamond than any other vendor online.
+They have the largest choices for the fluorescent diamond than any other vendor online.

 Sources & References for further information –